stanfordnlp/stanza/_pages/client_properties.md

 ### Using a CoreNLP server on a remote machine

-With the endpoint option, you can even connect a remote CoreNLP server running in a different machine:
+With the endpoint option, you can even connect to a remote CoreNLP server running in a different machine:
 ```python
 with CoreNLPClient(endpoint='http://remote-server-address:9000') as client:
 ```